CoMoS-SA/Ravaioli_2025/README.md

-Repository for the version of the DSK (Dystopian Schumpeter meeting Keynes) model described and used in Ravaioli, G., Lamperti, F., Roventini, A. and Domingos, T., 2025.
+Repository for the version of the DSK (Dystopian Schumpeter meeting Keynes) model described and used in Ravaioli, G., Lamperti, F., Roventini, A. and Domingos, T. (2025).
 Tackling Emissions and Inequality: Policy Insights from an Agent-Based Model.
-Available at SSRN: https://ssrn.com/abstract=5223096 or http://dx.doi.org/10.2139/ssrn.5223096
+Journal of Economic Behavior & Organization.
+Available at https://www.sciencedirect.com/science/article/pii/S0167268125003075

 # Licence
 Copyright (C) 2025 Giacomo Ravaioli, Francesco Lamperti, Andrea Roventini, Tiago Domingos